SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us026/Readme.md

-# US008 - Overhauling of vehicles
+# US026 - Assign One or More Vehicles to Agenda Entry

 [Requirements Engineering](01.requirements-engineering/Readme.md)